karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

     .build();
 ```

-And for regular signalr connections, we'll add listeners with `.on` method but this is stream so we have stream method that accepts two arguments.
+And for regular signalR connections, we'll add listeners with `.on` method but this is stream so we have stream method that accepts two arguments.

-- Hub method name: Our hub name is DelayCounter
+- Hub method name: Our hub name is `DelayCounter`
 - Arguments to the Hub method: In our case arguments is a delay between the streams.

 `connection.stream` will have subscribe method to subscribe for events.
-We'll wireup for next, complete and error events and display messages in the `messagesList` element.
+We'll wire up for next, complete and error events and display messages in the `messagesList` element.

 ```js
 connection.stream("DelayCounter", 500)